-The Board of the South Carolina Department of Health and Environmental Control (DHEC) recently approved the continued use of the controversial Wave Dissipation System (WDS) along South Carolina beachfronts.
-This approval follows a year-long pilot study by the Citadel, third party review by GEL Engineering, and request for removal of WDS and termination of the pilot study by SCDHEC staff.
+In 2017, the Board of the South Carolina Department of Health and Environmental Control (DHEC) approved the continued use of the controversial Wave Dissipation System (WDS) along South Carolina beachfronts.
+This approval followed a year-long pilot study by the Citadel, third party review by GEL Engineering, and request for removal of WDS and termination of the pilot study by SCDHEC staff.

-The Coastal Conservation League understands concerns about increasing erosion along our beachfronts.
+The Coastal Conservation League understood and continues to understand concerns about increasing erosion along our beachfronts.
 However, we firmly oppose the use of hard structures that adversely impact the natural ecosystem and do not actually protect against the long-term issue of coastal erosion near development.
-Our Beachfront Management Act includes a 40-year policy of retreat that we must begin not only understanding, but enforcing, as we continue to face extreme impacts along our coastline.

 History and Timeline of WDS Study